-Soroush Vosoughi from MIT’s Laboratory for Social Machines and Harvard’s Berkman Klein Center talks with us about his research into how false spreads differently than true news in Twitter.
-His article “The spread of true and false news online“, co-authored with Deb Roy and Sinan Aral, was published in the journal Science on March 9, 2018.
+By now, we’re all familiar with the idea that social media can – and has – been used to spread untruths.
+But why does this work?
+Soroush Vosoughi from MIT’s Laboratory for Social Machines and Harvard’s Berkman Klein Center talks with us in episode 20 about his research into how false news disseminates differently than true news on Twitter.
+His open-access article “The spread of true and false news online“, co-authored with Deb Roy and Sinan Aral, was published in the journal Science on March 9, 2018.

 - “Fake news spreads faster than true news on Twitter—thanks to people, not bots” in Science Magazine

 - “Cover stories: Visualizing the spread of true and false news on social media” in Science Magazine

 - “Answers to Some Frequently Asked Questions About ‘The Spread of True and False News Online’” by Soroush Vosoughi, Deb Roy, Sinan Aral (March 28th, 2018)

 - “Parallel narratives: Clinton and Trump supporters really don’t listen to each other on Twitter” (Vice News article mentioned in episode)

 - Co-author Deb Roy clarifying the study’s scope on Twitter:

 Thanks to @jjaron for some clarifying comments to my first diagram.
 Here's a second one that fills in some more detail.
 The outer circles point to areas where we need further research! pic.twitter.com/KhJth1zFnp

 Patrons of Parsing Science gain exclusive access to bonus clips from all our episodes and can also download mp3s of every individual episode.